Terms of Reference (ToR) for a Short-Term assignment

 Service Contract No.: (CRIS) 2018/404-529

-Main beneficiary: Ministry of European Integration of the Republic of Serbia and the Negotiating Team
+Main beneficiary: The Ministry of European Integration of the Republic of Serbia and the Negotiating Team

 Target Beneficiaries: Negotiating Group Ch.
-3; Ministry of Education, Science and Technological Development (MESTD)
+3; Ministry of Environmental Protection (MoEP)

 1. Relevant background information

-Background information relevant to the PLAC III project:
+Background information in relation to PLAC III project:

 RESULT 2 – Enhanced capacities of the relevant national structures for successful carrying out of accession negotiations

-In general, the project aims at fostering the process of accession negotiations of the Republic of Serbia by supporting effective alignment of national legislation with the Union acquis and its implementation and by further building the capacities of involved carriers of the EU integration process in the Republic of Serbia.
-After completion of the screening process in 2015, Serbian public administration has entered into much more demanding and obliging exercise of accession negotiations, whereby each step and every decision should result in approaching actual membership in the EU.
+In general, the project aims at fostering the process of accession negotiations of the Republic of Serbia by supporting the effective alignment of national legislation with the Union acquis and its implementation and by further building the capacities of involved carriers of the EU integration process in the Republic of Serbia.
+After completion of screening process in 2015, Serbian public administration has entered into much more demanding and obliging exercise of accession negotiations, whereby each step and every decision should result in approaching actual membership in the EU.
 For this scenario to happen in accordance with planned dynamics, preparedness, adequate institutional capacity of public administration with highly competent staff is of crucial importance.
-In the core period of the negotiations, the PLAC III Project shall support local line institutions and negotiating structures both in performance of quality operational work in relation to the harmonisation process and in the effective coordination during various stages and phases in the process relevant to different negotiation chapters.
+In the core period of the negotiations, PLAC III Project shall support domestic line institutions and the negotiating structures both in performance of quality operational work in relation to harmonisation process and in the effective coordination during various stages and phases in the process for different negotiation chapters.

 2. Background information in relation to Chapter 3 – Right of Establishment and Freedom to Provide Services

-For the purpose of conducting negotiations within the Chapter 3, the negotiation group led by the Ministry of Trade, Tourism and Telecommunications has been established.
-Other ministries are also involved in the harmonisation of the Serbian legislation with acquis under Chapter 3, such as the Ministry of Education, Science, and Technological Development, which is responsible for sub-chapter on Professional qualifications, Ministry of Health, Ministry of Justice, Ministry of Finance, Ministry of Agriculture and Environmental Protection, Ministry of Construction, Transport and Infrastructure as well as other relevant institutions.
+In the Republic of Serbia, the Ministry in charge of Chapter 3 is the Ministry of Trade, Tourism and Telecommunications (MTTT).
+Other ministries are also involved (covering acquis areas of services, mutual recognition of professional qualifications and postal services) such as the Ministry of Education, Science, and Technological Development, Ministry of Health, Ministry of Justice, Ministry of Finance, Ministry of Agriculture, Forestry and Water Management, Ministry of Environmental Protection, Ministry of Construction, Transport and Infrastructure as well as other institutions.

-According to the 2020 Serbia Report of the EC, Serbia is moderately prepared in the area of right of establishment and freedom to provide services and in the coming period should in particular: a) adopt the horizontal law on services, complete harmonisation of sectoral laws with the horizontal law and the EU acquis and establish a point of single contact via a portal that offers online information to service providers, including all relevant administrative procedures, b) finalise the adoption of secondary legislation in the area of postal services and increase the capacity of the postal services inspectorate, and c) continue harmonisation on mutual recognition of professional qualifications.
+Serbia 2020 Country Report issued by the European Commission states that Serbia is moderately prepared in the areas covered by Ch.
+3. Some progress was made on the legislative alignment in the fields of services, postal services and mutual recognition of professional qualifications.
+In the coming year, Serbia should in particular: a) adopt the horizontal law on services, complete harmonisation of sectoral laws with the horizontal law and the EU acquis and establish a point of single contact via a portal that offers online information to service providers, including all relevant 3 administrative procedures, b) finalise the adoption of secondary legislation in the area of postal services and increase the capacity of the postal services inspectorate, and c) continue harmonisation on mutual recognition of professional qualifications.